dario2994/bashelp/README.md

 bashelp
 =======

-A tool for tagging and bookmarking your favourite (and impossible to remember) bash commands
+A tool for bookmarking and tagging your favourite (and impossible to remember) shell commands